Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 It is not given to man to figure out peace on his own.
 Yet this does not mean Israel and Palestine will be at war forever.
 The Bible also has a lot to say about Jerusalem—including how the tensions there will finally end.

 One-third of Scripture is prophecy, which can be likened to history written in advance.
-God says He will do something, and then brings it to pass.
+God declares He will do something and then brings it to pass.

 Peace in Jerusalem is one of the events prophesied to occur—yet it will not come by the hands of men.
 Notice Isaiah 40: “Comfort you, comfort you My people, says your God.
 Speak you comfortably to Jerusalem, and cry unto her, that her warfare is accomplished…” (vs. 1-2).

 There has never been a time when Jerusalem’s warfare has ceased.
 The city has been in the hands of Jews, Muslims, Christians and others throughout millennia.
 The Old Testament shows that ancient Israel fared little better than its modern counterparts.